 As stated above, OBS is the standard in streaming and is all you need when getting started, but there is some other software you might want to consider.

-Streamlabs OBS is another version of OBS.
+Streamlabs Desktop (formerly known as Streamlabs OBS) is a fork of OBS Studio.
 It is more tailored to gaming live streams and offers more features, some integrated with Streamlabs itself.
 It is considered a lot more user-friendly than OBS and comes with already built-in widgets and themes for gaming content.

 All of these features come at a cost; Streamlabs OBS will require a more powerful computer than standard OBS as it takes so many resources.